 Please do not drink alcohol (any kind) on the dropzone field until after operations are finished for the day.
-If you drink alcohol before your jump, we cannot jump with you (skydiving HAS to be done sober!
+If you drink alcohol before your jump, we cannot jump with you.
+Skydiving HAS to be done sober!

+WNYSkydiving is open 8am-8pm 7 days a week.
 Please see our hours of operation tab.
 If you have questions about our hours, please call us at (716) 597-7393.

 Of course it’s dangerous.
 You get out of a plane two miles above the earth.
 Gravity does work.
 In fact, it rules supreme!
 The only thing between a skydiver and “deceleration trauma” is a chunk of nylon about the size of your living room.
 Which part of being dangerous was unclear?